 - Questionable Content:

-- Gets this now and again with its odd Twenty Minutes In The Future setting; usually coming from Hannelore, who grew up on a space station.
+- Gets this now and again with its odd 20 Minutes in the Future setting; usually coming from Hannelore, who grew up on a space station.
 For example, the current arc's "Fournier-Goldman Happiness Transforms", which measure happiness (Marten makes an attempt at calculating Hannelore's happiness for her father's benefit, but he couldn't follow the material after it brought up Irrational Birthday Integers).

 - Faye in this installment claims to be a unit of measurement, but the formula is rather complex.